Lighthouses of Nicaragua

 view.
 We need information on the history of this lighthouse.

 An older tower lies on the ground next to the present tower.
 The Islas del Maíz (Corn Islands) are in the Caribbean about 70 km

 (45 mi) east of the Nicaraguan coast.
+This light may have been reactivated in 2011, when it reappeared on the Admiralty list.
 They were under a British protectorate

 until 1894, when Nicaragua assumed control.
 In 1914 the islands were leased